M-J-Robbins/good-email-code/email-code/link-button.md

 ## Text wrapping
 Text will wrap normally in all clients apart from MSO Outlook.
 As MSO Outlook is a desktop client we don't need to worry about responsive layouts, the Outlook apps are not MSO so they wrap as expected.
 There is perhaps a usecase for a 2 line link button on desktop but I'm yet to find a way for that to work in MSO Outlook.

+## Potential issues
+### mso-line-height-rule
+If you are setting `mso-line-height-rule: exactly;` on a parent element that houses your link button, then you may see some issue with height in MSO Outlook.
+In which case try removing it or resetting it to `mso-line-height-rule: at-least`.